China angrily denounces Japan for Russia-Crimea analogy

 "We've long since said that this Japanese leader on the one hand hypocritically proposes improving Sino-Japan ties and on the other says bad things about China wherever he is internationally.
 These comments again expose his true face," Hong told a daily news briefing.

 "He tries in vain on the international stage to mislead the public with prevarication and deliberate falsehoods and blacken China's name.
-But this cannot pull the wool over the eyes of the international community."
+But this cannot pull the wool over the eyes of the international community," he added.

 Hong said it was Japan who had "illegally snatched" uninhabited islands, called the Diaoyu by China and the Senkaku by Japan, at the centre of the territorial dispute.